intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 - Operator automatically detects type of cluster(Openshift/Kubernetes) and uses corresponding dependencies
 - `SriovFecClusterConfig.nodes` field is not supported anymore, SFCC should rely on `nodeSelector` and `acceleratorSelectors` fields
 - Renamed repository from openshift-operator to sriov-fec-operator
+- Development of N3000 Operator has been suspended and its source code is not part of main branch
+- previous `common` directory acts now as internal package of sriov-fec operator

 ***v2.0.2***
 - Added webhook that converts existing SriovFecClusterConfigs with `nodes` field to SriovFecClusterConfig with `nodeSelector` and `acceleratorSelectors`